 It’s important to remember that the UIGEA made it illegal for companies to process funds to online casinos but it did not make it illegal for U.S. residents to play at them.
 Therefore, in extreme situations they could escalate the matter to involve your local police, so you’d better be ready for that possibility if you choose to proceed.

-Finally, be prepared to be blacklisted at many other betting websites as the collection agency will usually send a list of fraudulent players to all of the operators that they work with detailing who might be on their way to come scam them.
+Finally, be prepared to be blacklisted at many other betting websites as the collection agency will usually send a list of fraudulent players to all of the operators they work with, detailing who might be on their way to come scam them.
 So even if your original complaint was legitimate, you could still end up getting barred from many other reputable places in the process.

-In closing, charging back on an internet gambling deposit should always be your absolute last resort and should only be done when justified – and no, losing your bankroll is not a good reason to do it.
+In closing, charging back on an internet gambling deposit should always be your absolute last resort and only be done when justified – and no, losing your bankroll is not a good reason to do it.
 If you want to avoid all of these headaches in the first place, just make sure to only play at safe and legit U.S. online casinos so you know going in that there won’t be any issues.
 An ounce of prevention is worth a pound of cure.